NCronJob-Dev/NCronJob/docs/features/startup-jobs.md

 builder.Services.AddNCronJob(options =>
 {
     options.AddJob<InitialDataLoader>()
-           .RunAtStartup();
+           .RunAtStartup(shouldCrashOnFailure: true);
 });
 ```

-This setup ensures that the `InitialDataLoader` job will be executed as soon as the application starts, loading the necessary initial data.
+This setup ensures that:
+- The `InitialDataLoader` job will be executed as soon as the application starts, loading the necessary initial data.
+- Would anything prevent the job to successfully complete, the application will fail to start.

 ## Summary